 The maintenance has to be done regardless, so the decision was made to do it here in Australia.
 This allowed some Aussie engineers to work alongside the Canadians – and as an added bonus supported the Geelong economy and some other local business.

 While working for the Victorian government it had to be identified as Bomber 391.
 But this coming fire season it will work in New South Wales and will be allowed to use its original number, 165.

 Tanker 165/391 is one of nine RJ85s that Conair has converted into air tankers that can carry up to 3,100 gallons of water or retardant at 431 mph.
 At least one has been under contract in Australia since the 2014-2015 season.
 In the 2018-2019 season Conair/Field Air had three working in the country.

-9 News has an update on the crash.
+9 News has an update on the crash of an Erickson Air-Crane in Victoria, Australia on January 28, 2019.
 Video shows the Air-Crane on its side with a portion of the tail boom and main landing gear protruding above the water.
 Also the white skimming tube is visible which can be lowered as the helicopter flies near the surface of a body of water, using the same principle to refill the tank as the Be-200, Fire Boss, and CL-215/415.
 Drafting or skimming with the Air-Crane takes 45 seconds.
 It is unlikely that the aircraft was skimming when the accident occurred due to the lack of sufficient space.
 The Air-Crane also has a snorkel or drafting hose that is more often used for refilling while hovering over water.